joaopn/joaopn.github.io/_pages/about.md

 ---

 <p style='text-align: justify;'>
 Hi!
 I'm a physicist working on collective dynamics in complex networks.
-I focus on understanding how the dynamics and topology of social networks impact information spreading in social media.
+I focus on understanding how the dynamics and topology of social networks impact opinion spreading in social media.
 I'm particularly interested in how network dynamics can help understand and ultimately counteract the spreading of fake news.
 I also have experience with the use of non-equilibrium phase transitions to model how activity spreads in the brain.

-I'm currently a postdoctoral researcher at the <a style='color: black;' href='https://poss-group.github.io/'>Physics of Social Systems</a> group at the <a style='color: black;' href='http://www.ds.mpg.de'>Max Planck Institute for Dynamics and Self-Organization</a>.
+I'm currently a postdoctoral researcher in the <a style='color: black;' href='https://poss-group.github.io/'>Physics of Social Systems</a> group at the <a style='color: black;' href='http://www.ds.mpg.de'>Max Planck Institute for Dynamics and Self-Organization</a>.
 An up-to-date list of my publications can be found on <a style='color: black;' href='https://scholar.google.com/citations?user=nq61A04AAAAJ&hl=en'>Google scholar</a>.</p>

 **Email:**\
 joaopn [at] ds [dot] mpg [dot] de